yohatad/software-Installation-scripts/README.md

 ![CSSR4Africa Logo](CSSR4AfricaLogo.svg)

-The Culturally Sensitive Social Robotics for Africa (CSSR4Africa) project aims to equip robots with the ability to interact politely with people in Africa using spatial, non-verbal, and verbal modes of interaction.
+The Culturally Sensitive Social Robotics for Africa (CSSR4Africa) project aims to equip robots to interact politely with people in Africa using spatial, non-verbal, and verbal modes of interaction.

 ## Table of Contents
 - [Introduction](#introduction)